-- 6.1 This should detail the underlying purpose and principal tasks of the job.
-It should be reviewed regularly to ensure that the duties as detailed reflect the role in an accurate manner.
-The job description should also be reviewed whenever a post becomes vacant. - 6.2 All job descriptions should be free of bias such as age, gender and disability.
-They should specify: - the main purpose of the job - the main tasks of the job - the scope of the job expanding on the main tasks and importance of the job, including the number of people to supervise - and (in relation to support staff roles only) should also clarify - the grade of post - An accurate job description is essential for all jobs.
-It should include a statement of responsibility and requirements for safeguarding and can act as a guide to induction and training in addition to enabling prospective applicants to assess their suitability for the role. - 6.4 The job description also provides the basis for drawing up a person specification, which is effectively a profile of the aptitudes considered essential (or in some cases merely desirable) in the job-holder.
+- 6.1 The job description should detail the underlying purpose and principal tasks of the role. - 6.2 The job description should be reviewed regularly to ensure that the duties as detailed continue to reflect, in an accurate manner, the practical nature of the role. - 6.3 The job description should also be reviewed to ensure fitness for purpose whenever a post becomes vacant. - 6.4 All job descriptions should be free of bias such as age, gender and disability.
+They should specify: - the main purpose of the job - the main tasks of the job - the scope of the job expanding on the main tasks and importance of the job, including the number of people to supervise - and (in relation to support staff roles only) should also clarify - the grade of post - 6.5 An accurate job description is essential for all jobs.
+It should include a statement of responsibility and requirements for safeguarding and can act as a guide to induction and training in addition to enabling prospective applicants to assess their suitability for the role. - 6.6 The job description also provides the basis for drawing up a person specification, which is effectively a profile of the skills and aptitudes considered essential (or in some cases merely desirable) in the job-holder.